Island of Bryan: Follow-ups

 A spin-off of Renovation Island/Island of Bryan aired in summer 2023 for HGTV Canada, called Renovation Resort, which set up a lakefront resort bought by Scott McGillivray, where Bryan Baeumler came in to help renovate and set up the resort.
 This show aired on HGTV USA as Renovation Resort Showdown.

 With the conclusion of season 5 in fall 2022 TV season, a new follow-on hour-long TV series aired starting in fall 2023 with 10 episodes.

 For the HGTV Canada fall 2023 season, "Island of Bryan"/"Renovation Island" was replaced by Bryan's All In, in which Bryan helps renovate people's troubled businesses over a week and get them back on their feet.
 This is similar to Bryan's older shows, Leave It to Bryan and Disaster DIY, where Bryan helped renovate people's troubled homes.

 A direct sequel series follow-up to Island of Bryan started airing on 7 September 2025 on Corus' Home Network in Canada, the former HGTV Canada.
 The new series, Building Baeumler, would continue to focus on the Baeumlers, couple and family, business with further phases of Caerula Mar, a new resort, Pines and Palms Resort, in the Florida Keys, and further Baeumler family homes, such as the ancestral Baeumler family cabin in Cottage Country, Ontario, Canada renovations.

 Reception

 The first season ranked third in Canada for specialty television programming, and was the highest rated show on HGTV Canada in over a decade.

 Caerula Mar Club

 Caerula Mar Club is an island resort located in the South Andros part of Andros, Bahamas.
 The resort was named "Caerula Mar" (Latin for 'deep blue sea') in reference to the cerulean-coloured sea.
 Its stated philosophy is to have barefoot luxury for guests.
 As a luxury resort, initial pricing was between US$350 and US$1100 per night.
-This is with the saga of seeing, acquiring, Phase 1 renovations, and Phase 1 grand opening occurring over a two-year period.
+The process of seeing, acquiring, Phase 1 renovations, and Phase 1 grand opening occurredover a two-year period.
 The resort has been designed around eco-friendliness, fair trade, and sourcing from sustainable farms and producers.

 The resort is located near Drigg's Hill, where the Drigg's Hill Dock (the local harbour) is located.
 The local airport is Congo Town International Airport.